ButterCMS/buttercms-kotlin/README.md

 ```

 - For Collections, Page, Post:
-- choose function called convertPage(or convertPage or convertPage), put hashmap of chosen Enum as parameter and value
+- choose function called convertPage(or convertCollection or convertPost), put hashmap of chosen Enum as parameter and your value

+For example:
 Page enum:
 ```
 enum class Page(val value: String) {